Many electronic devices need a steady flow of clean DC power to work well.

 This circuit can take an unsteady DC voltage anywhere from 5 to 34V and turn it into a clean voltage from 1.25 to 30V.

-The knob on the circuit lets you adjust the output voltage to what your device needs.
+The knob on the circuit adjusts the output voltage to what the device needs.

 Circuit Working: